tc39/proposal-regexp-unicode-sequence-properties/README.md

 This proposal is at stage 2 of [the TC39 process](https://tc39.es/process-document/).

+Note that the [set notation proposal](https://github.com/tc39/proposal-regexp-set-notation) subsumes this proposal – and also adds string literals to character classes.

 ## Terminology

 This proposal initially used the term “sequence properties”, but that is a misnomer.
 A sequence of characters is a string, and a string property is one whose *values* (the codomain) are strings, just like a binary property is one whose values are binary true/false (that is, whether the property applies or does not apply).